B.S. Biochemistry & Molecular Biology; B.A. Economics

 A Los Angeles native, Ori grew up in Las Vegas before moving back to California to attend Chapman University.
 At Chapman, he studied biochemistry and economics, working closely with notable professors in both subjects, and discovered a passion for physics.

-Ori designed and oversaw numerous research projects in atmospheric chemistry and pancreatic cancer, and enjoyed participating in Chapman University’s Investment Group, where he advised his peers on investing in the healthcare industry while gaining knowledge of how to manage his own investment portfolios.
+Ori designed and oversaw numerous research projects both in academic laboratories and large corporate biotech settings, and enjoyed participating in Chapman University’s Investment Group, where he advised his peers on investing in the healthcare industry while gaining knowledge of how to manage his own investment portfolios.
 Throughout the latter three years at Chapman, he tutored many students in a variety of classes, ranging from science and math to economics.
 He was hired as a teaching assistant to a Physics professor during his final year, where he discovered that he really enjoyed teaching.
 As a mentor with ESM, he helps students in all levels of math, biology, chemistry, physics, and AP prep.